shenae/giphy-react-lab/README.md

 * Create a pull request

-#### BONUS Allow User To Choose How Many Gifs
+#### BONUS Allow User To Search Gifs

-* add an additional input that allows the user to choose how many gifs to pull
+* Add an input field that allows the user to add a search term